An Interdisciplinary Approach to Optimal Communication and Flight Operation of High-Altitude Long-Endurance Platforms: Introduction

-We present a multidisciplinary approach to mutually tackle the previously mentioned challenges for optimal flight and communication operations with effective resource allocation strategies.
-The available energy supply, propulsion and payload power consumption and sufficient energy storage are all critical factors in the system design.
-We propose NOMA based multicell network along with the polygonal beam-steering antenna array \cite{Nokiahsieh2020uav} for ubiquitous connectivity with efficient spectrum and power management.
-The link budgeting provides insights like the contrasting channel gains for the users in the boresight direction and the edge users enabling the implementation of DL-NOMA in each cell.
-The day time allows maximum sun exposure enabling maximum available transmission power to serve numerous cellular/IoT users.
-On the other side, transmission and flight with minimal energy requirements is the preferred choice during night.
-Hence, we jointly optimize the flight and communication parameters to maximize sum rate and minimize power consumption while guarantying quality-of-service (QoS).
-We present two different algorithms for day and night time operations based on the closed-form solutions of altitude, airspeed and power factors.
-The HAPS continues to cruise in the circular trajectory at the derived altitude with optimal speed for a given time and then transitions to the next state while providing the DL-NOMA service link to the users with optimized power allocation.
-The cycle repeats everyday to ensure net energy balance greater than zero ensuring self-sustenance and long endurance.
+\begin{itemize} \item We employ solar position algorithms to quantify the available solar energy for a stratospheric HAPS flying on a certain Julian Day at a given time and location.
+This enables the calculation of harvested electrical energy after incorporating conversion and storage efficiency of the participating solar panels and storage batteries, respectively. \item We utilize rigorous mathematical models to estimate the power expenditure of HAPS.
+The propulsion and accessory consumption depends upon the HAPS dimensions, trajectory, stratospheric characteristics, and avionics.
+Similarly, the communication payload power is determined according to the employed transmission equipment, coverage area, service type, access schemes and the desired link targets. \item We propose power and spectrum efficient NOMA based multi-cell communications along with the polygonal beam-steering antenna array \cite{Nokiahsieh2020uav} to tackle incurred small-scale/large-scale fading and propagation losses. \item The day time allows maximum sun exposure enabling maximum available transmission power to serve numerous cellular/IoT users.
+On the other side, transmission and flight with minimal energy requirements are the preferred choice during night.
+Hence, we jointly optimize the flight and communication parameters to maximize sum rate and minimize power consumption while guarantying quality-of-service (QoS). \item We develop two different iterative algorithms for day and night time operations delivering the closed-form solutions of altitude, airspeed and power factors. \item The HAPS continues to cruise in the circular trajectory at the derived altitude with the optimal speed for a given time duration and then transitions to the next state while providing the DL-NOMA service link to the users with optimized power allocation.
+The cycle repeats everyday to maintain net energy balance greater than zero ensuring ubiquitous connectivity, self-sustenance and long-endurance. \end{itemize}

+The rest of the paper is organized as: Section II describes different aspects of the system under consideration i.e., solar irradiance model, aerodynamics, communication payload and energy storage.
+In section III, we present the sum rate analysis of the users in service area based upon the adopted propagation model and link budgeting.
+Next, we formulate the optimization problems to maximize system throughput and minimize power consumption during the day and night time operations, respectively.
+We present the alternate optimization algorithms to jointly tackle the communication and flight operation in section IV.
+Later, an illustrative numerical analysis is carried out in section V, to quantify the gains obtained with the proposed scheme, followed by the comprehensive conclusion in Section~VI.